Sustainability

 Usability Testing

-In the second scenario, the user had to either share, dismiss or consume food items.
+The user had to either share, dismiss or consume food items.

 Key insights based on the feedback: